ChristopherDAgostino/ChristopherDAgostino.github.io/README.md

 ![filmmaker picture](https://larrygoodell.files.wordpress.com/2013/11/carl-christensen-as-filmaker-1974.jpg)

-##Lehigh University Undergraduate Residence 2016
+## Lehigh University Undergraduate Residence Infographic 2016
+Are the majority of Lehigh Students living on-campus or off?
+When living on campus, are they residing in residence halls or fraternity and sorority houses?
+Look below to find out where students are chossing to live!
 ![residence](https://github.com/ChristopherDAgostino/ChristopherDAgostino.github.io/blob/master/Where%20are%20lehigh%20students%20living-.png?raw=true)